phronmophobic/blog/markdown/ui-model.md

 ## Convenience Wrappers

-Instantiating the records directly is discouraged.
+Instantiating records directly is discouraged.
 Each record type has a wrapper function that should be used.

 Examples:
 ```clojure